 - Proposers will be responsible for the required NEXT, AMBR, or Aerocapture flight hardware development and integration, including the flight hardware development schedule - Clearly describe the application of NEXT, AMBR, or Aerocapture in the proposed investigation (Req.
-89) - Identify costs associated with NEXT, AMBR, or Aerocapture (Req.
+89) (including how the proposed use meets the minimum demonstration guidelines for the chosen technology) - Identify costs associated with NEXT, AMBR, or Aerocapture (Req.
 90) - The application and development of flight hardware from the applicable technology will be evaluated as described in Section 7.2.4.